koher/PromiseK/README.md

 How to Install
 ----------------------------

+### Embedded Framework

+For iOS 8 or later,

+1. Put [PromiseK.xcodeproj](Project/PromiseK.xcodeproj) into your project in Xcode.
+2. Click the project icon and select the "General" tab.
+3. Add PromiseK.framework to "Embedded Binaries".
+4. `import PromiseK` in your swift files.

+### Source

-Put [PromiseK.swift](Project/PromiseK/PromiseK.swift) into your project.
+For iOS 7, put [PromiseK.swift](Project/PromiseK/PromiseK.swift) into your project.

 License
 ----------------------------